Adovada New Mexican Pork

 Carne Adovada is a great dish that requires very little overall effort- just a little planning ahead for your marinade and meat to marry.
 This was be a perfect dish to prepare for a tailgate party and would only get better the longer it had to simmer in a slow cooker!

-- Remove seeds and stems from the chiles.
+- Remove seeds and stems from the Organic New Mexico Chiles.
 Rinse, drain, and place on baking sheet.
 Place in 350F oven for 5 minutes.
 Let cool.

-- In a skillet or Dutch oven, heat up 1 Tbsp vegetable oil to medium.
+- In a skillet or Dutch oven, heat vegetable oil to medium.
 Add garlic and saute until golden.